 Special Test Sites are created by submitting a Special Test Site Application.
 Applications may be submitted via fax, email or by mail.
 Applications will be processed in the order that they are received and are only guaranteed approval if they are received complete and by the deadline.

 • Who may submit the application to become a Special Test Site?

 Special Test Site applications may only be submitted by the person who will serve as the Special Test Site Contact for the exam.
 This individual will provide the information required in the application, and will serve as a liaison between C-NET and the exam site.
 The basic duties of a Special Test Site Contact are:

 • May I be both a Special Test Site Contact as well as an exam candidate at the same Special Test Site?

 Yes.
 In filing the application to create a temporary Special Test Site, you become the contact person for that test site.
 Your preparation for the exam must not interfere with your ability to fulfill your duties as a contact person, but there is no conflict in taking the certification exam at a Special Test Site that you are also coordinating.

 Yes.
 There is a $300 application fee to host a Special Test Site.
-A list of locations where the CBT exam is already available can be seen by clicking HERE.
+A list of locations where the CBT, or computer based testing versions of some exams are already available can be seen by clicking HERE.

 No. There is no minimum registration requirement.
 (Special Test Sites may be held for as few as 1 candidate, or as many as the site can accommodate.)